What to Buy in Istanbul

 If you’re looking for an eye-catching feature for your living room, or you’re keen to treat a loved one to a special, unique gift, look no further than the incredible collection of handmade carpets and rugs.

 Rugs come in all sizes and colors, and many are adorned with the traditional Turkish Holbein pattern, which was developed by the Turks in Anatolia.
-If you would like to learn more about the history of the carpets, you may also check Istanbul Turkish Rugs website after reading this post.
+If you would like to learn more about the history of the carpets, you may also check the title Where to Buy Turkish Rugs after reading this post.

 Turkish Carpets in European Paintings